uptonking/d3v3/d3react/README.md

 # d3react
-ready to use chart components built with react & d3-3.5.17
+reusable chart components built with react & d3-3.5.17

-## Introduction
+## Target

-d3react is a **Redefined** chart library built with [React](https://facebook.github.io/react/) and [D3](http://d3js.org).
+d3react is an **interactive** chart library built with [React](https://facebook.github.io/react/) and [D3](http://d3js.org).

-The main purpose of this library is to help you to write charts in React applications without any pain.
+The main purpose of this library is to make developers and users happy when writing charts in React.
 Main principles of d3react are:

-1. **Simply** deploy with React components
+- **Simple & Easy** to use with React components
-1. **Native** SVG support, lightweight depending only on some D3 submodules
+- **Interactive** charting experience
-1. **Declarative** components, components of charts are purely presentational
+- **Dynamic** data update support

 ## dev build